 The CBSA will cancel the existing conveyance document on file to enable the client to transmit electronically the new CRN within five business days.

-Please note that to correct the CRN for an air or a marine conveyance report, clients must first update each related Cargo document to reflect the correct CRN and then submit the completed CBSA Form BSF673 to the CBSA.
+Please note that to correct the CRN for an air or a marine conveyance report, clients must first update each related Cargo document to reflect the correct CRN and then submit two copies of the completed CBSA Form BSF673 to the local CBSA commercial office.

 Corrections to a key data element in a Cargo document: